thebrumby/HotWalletClaimer/README.md

 <a name="videos"></a>
 | Step-by-Step Video Walkthrough                                                                                                   | YouTube Link                                                                                                                                                                                                                                     | Video Length |
 |----------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------|
-| **Introduction: Play2Earn - Automating Claims in Telegram Games with Python - Hot, Cold, Vertus, and Tree**
+| **Introduction: Play2Earn - Automating Claims in Telegram Games with Python - CryptoRank, Iceberg, PitchTalk, Yupalka, Oxygen, MDAO, and TimeFarm**
 Dive into the exciting world of Play2Earn games as we explore automation techniques using Python.
 This video provides a comprehensive walkthrough on how to set up automated claims for games such as Hot, Cold, Vertus, and Tree.
 Learn how to efficiently manage game rewards and maximize your earnings with our step-by-step guide.       | [![Play2Earn: Automating Claims in Telegram Games with Python - Hot, Cold, Vertus, and Tree](https://img.youtube.com/vi/cub6cIg6d1o/0.jpg)](https://www.youtube.com/watch?v=cub6cIg6d1o)<br>[Watch Video](https://www.youtube.com/watch?v=cub6cIg6d1o)    | 03:38        |
 | **Windows Guide: Experience the Simplicity of Docker**
 Explore how to use Docker, a powerful tool for rolling out software such as our automation script.
 This guide is tailored for Windows users, providing a straightforward approach to setting up and using Docker for efficient software deployment. | [![Windows Guide: Experience the Simplicity of Docker](https://img.youtube.com/vi/5lwO3KogPnQ/0.jpg)](https://www.youtube.com/watch?v=5lwO3KogPnQ)<br>[Watch Video](https://www.youtube.com/watch?v=5lwO3KogPnQ) | 10:09        |